 The Focal Point Photoclass 2026 is a free, six-month online photography course covering camera basics, lighting, composition, post-processing, and advanced techniques.

-It includes structured lessons, assignments, feedback weeks, and a final project.
+It includes structured lessons, assignments, live feedback sessions, and a final project.

 Join a global community of photographers to develop skills, refine your vision, and create impactful work.